Disney ResortsTipsUpdates

 Why a Disney Moderate Resort is Right For You

-We love the Walt Disney World Resorts and actually have a whole post HERE on why you should stay at one as well as questions to ask HERE before booking one.
-We wanted to take a moment to break down why a Disney Moderate Resort might be the best option for you.
+We love Walt Disney World Resorts and have a whole post HERE on why you should stay at one and questions to ask before booking one.
+We wanted to take a moment to explain why a Disney Moderate Resort might be the best option for you.

-Before we dig into the moderate resorts at Walt Disney World, understand that Walt Disney World has three major categories when it comes to the Disney Resorts.
-Value, Moderate and Deluxe/Deluxe Villa are the three main categories in Walt Disney World.
-The moderates are those we find in the middle when it comes to cost and features.
+Before we dig into the moderate resorts at Walt Disney World, understand that Walt Disney World has three major categories for Disney Resorts.
+Value, Moderate, and Deluxe/Deluxe Villa are the three main categories in Walt Disney World.
+The moderates are those we find in the middle regarding cost and features.

-There are four moderate resorts that we are going to focus on which are Disney’s Coronado Springs Resorts, Disney’s Caribbean Beach Resort, Disney’s Port Orlean Riverside and Port Orleans French Quarter.
-Oftentimes you will find the Fort Wilderness Cabins included in the moderate resorts, but as they are so unique we are going to leave them out for now.
+We are going to focus on four moderate resorts: Disney’s Coronado Springs Resorts, Disney’s Caribbean Beach Resort, Disney’s Port Orlean Riverside, and Port Orleans French Quarter.
+Often, the Fort Wilderness Cabins are included in the moderate resorts, but as they are so unique, we are going to leave them out for now.

 Dig Site Pool Coronado Springs Resort